top of page

 PINE MEER ESTATE

 William C. Schott purchased 70 acres with a house and lake on the northwest corner of Cleves Warsaw and Anderson Ferry Rd. around 1920 from the estate of Timothy Hayes.
-The former home was older and not in good condition.
-It was demolished and construction of a new and larger home on this site began in 1922 and was completed in 1924.
+The former homestead was old and not in good condition.
+It was demolished and construction of a new and larger home on this site began in 1922 and completed in 1924.
 The property was named Pine Meer.
-(The name "Meer" is from its German meaning of sea or lake.
-Therefore, the estate's name can be translated to mean Pine Lake.)
-A full page pictorial, showing several of the same pictures that utilized as the backgrounds of this web site, was featured in the Art Gravure Section of The Cincinnati Enquirer on Sunday, July 28, 1929.
+(The name "Meer" is from its German meaning of sea or lake, indicating that the estate's name can be translated to mean Pine Lake.)
+A full page pictorial, showing several of the same pictures that were utilized as the backgrounds of this web site, was featured in the Art Gravure Section of The Cincinnati Enquirer on Sunday, July 28, 1929.
 (For more information about the Pine Meer Estate please visit: https://en.wikipedia.org/wiki/Pine_Meer )

 As a consequence of the subdivision of the land comprising the original estate, and a deterioration of the grounds and lake, Pine Meer no longer possess its past charm.
 However, the photos that accompany and that are displayed on this site may help rekindle some fond memories and provide a glimpse of the former estate that was home to the Schott families for some 65 years.